USEPA/AMET/docs/AMET_Users_Guide_v1.md

 the options available for all the analysis scripts.
 This input file can be used instead of script specific input files, thereby eliminating the need to edit each individual input file.
 This may be a preferred option for some users.

+A brief summary of each of the typical options for a AQ analysis script is given below in table 7-2.<a id="Table_7-2"></a>

 | **Variable**   | **Description** |
 |----------------|-----------------|